 But it is the brilliant Zach Galifianakis (Missing Link) playing Marty Huggins, who adds something completely different to the film in a way that only he can.

 For me, this film does not quite reach the real laugh out loud moments of the Anchorman films.
 But there are some quality moments, Cam Brady accidentally punching a baby and a dog full-on in the face is up there.
 Being, bitten by multiple rattlesnakes in a bid to prove his devotion to Christianity is another.

 All in all, as with all the McKay/Ferrell movies this is no Oscar candidate.
-But it is a whole heap of fun and as the US Presidential campaign starts to heat up, this is just the sort of film that certainly shines a multicoloured light on where politics has gone today.
+But it is a whole heap of fun and is just the sort of film that certainly shines a multicoloured light on where politics has gone today.